 There honestly isn’t a one size fits all scenario when it comes to tenancy agreements.
 Each country has standard clauses; however, they do tend to throw in unexpected curve balls if you aren’t looking.
 Ensure that everything is legit and check with a third party, do not just take the real estate agents word (we learnt the hard way on this one).

-Ask the estate agent whether they know the Landlord personally, or whether the Landlord is a company, rather than an individual owner.
+Ask the estate agent when you are house hunting whether they know the Landlord personally, or whether the Landlord is a company, rather than an individual owner.
 There are a lot of other factors too, have they rented to other expats before?
 Have they been challenging to work with in the past?
 Is this their only property?
 Was this their family home?
 Having a good landlord can make such a difference to your mental well being (nope I am not exaggerating here I promise).

 Generally speaking, it is hard to determine what your neighbours will be like before you move into your new home.
 It doesn’t hurt to ask around, especially if you know people in the neighbourhood already.
 I am pretty sure we have all had that one neighbour that made their life challenging while living next door.
 If you have contact with the current tenant, then this is the best person to ask.
 Generally, they would give you an honest answer (unless of course, they have ulterior motives).